khadijahW/Flash028/Active Directory.md

 This project aims to simplify the setup and management of Active Directory (AD) environments.
 It includes scripts, configuration templates, and documentation designed to automate and streamline the deployment, management, and troubleshooting of Active Directory services.

 **Prerequisites**
-- Windows Server 2019 or newer.
+- Windows Server 2019 or newer
-- PowerShell 5.1 or newer.
 - VMWARE or Virtual Box

 This guide outlines the detailed steps to I used to set up an Active Directory environment on a Windows Server 2019 instance running in Oracle VM VirtualBox.
-This setup is crucial for creating a controlled, simulated network environment for testing and development purposes.

 **Step 1: Install Windows Server 2019 on VirtualBox** -Setting up the Virtual Machine